 My heart stops.
 My breathing stops.
 It appears as though the whole world around me stops.

-“My, there’s no need to cry, Hikaru.”
+“My, there’s no need to tear up, Hikaru.”
 I quickly look up to her, confused.

 “…Hikaru?”
 A new voice appears from behind, and my heart nearly stops.
 “It has been a while, is all well?”

 I don’t respond.
-Maiden Moon, meanwhile, steps away from me bearing an uncharacteristically gentle smile.
+Maiden Moon, meanwhile, steps away from me.

-I gaze upon her, but still remain silent.
-I…don’t know what to say.
+I gaze upon her, but still remain silent, only furrowing my brow.
+I don’t know what to say.

 I stand there for a little while, head empty of almost all thoughts, lost in emotions I barely understand how to describe.
-Eventually Suzette strokes my arm, and I can’t help but jump a little.
+Eventually Suzette strokes my arm, and I jump a little.